Board of Trustees

 He was awarded a Woolf Fisher Fellowship in 2007 and in the same year was made a Sir Peter Blake Trust Emerging Leader.
 Further details are available here.

-Tim's eldest son Finn was a Senior Prefect in 2015 and was Captain of the 1st XI Hockey team and youngest son Jack has just started his journey at the School.
+Tim's eldest son Finn was a Senior Prefect in 2015 and was Captain of the 1st XI Hockey team and youngest son Jack is Form 7 in 2021.

 The administrative functions of the Board are professionally carried out by Patrick Gargiulo, the Board Secretary and current parent of two boys at the School - Finn (in Form 7) and Robson (in Form 5).

 All the members bring to the Board a wide range of skills and disciplines that gives assurance to the Grammar community that the governance of the School is in very capable hands.
 But above and beyond this, each of them has a huge passion for Grammar and a desire to ensure that we achieve and maintain our vision of pre-eminence in boys' secondary education.

 The School is privileged and honoured to have a group of such talented and committed people making such a huge contribution to our School.